A night photography course around the iconic Sydney harbour during Vivid season.

 Charged camera battery and a torch.
 Head torches are really useful leaving your hands free.

-We have a few tripods for students to hire ($20) in case you do not own one.
+We have a few tripods for students to use at no charge in case you do not own one.

 Dress comfortably with good walking shoes.